 - Help them by providing for any immediate medical and personal needs and make sure that they, and their children, are safe.

 - Gather and pass on information about relevant community programs and assistance: victim services, shelters, sexual assault centres, legal aid, financial assistance, etc.

-- Encourage her to call the DAS helpline 604-640-7549 / 1-888-833-7733.
-You may call that line as well for information and suggestions on how to support your friend.
+- Encourage them to call the DAS helpline at 604-640-7549 / 1-888-833-7733.
+You may call that line as well for information/suggestions on how to best support your friend.

 - Offer to plan a role in their safety plan which might involve providing transportation, safeguarding pre-packed luggage, documents and/or money that may be required in an emergency.